wawer77/even/README.md

 ## CURRENT TO DO:

-- Balance archive buttons (only if even) -> make balance + all related transactions archived
+- Delete balance together with transactions
+- Remove transactions index

 - Minor: